Robert Crewe-Milnes, 1st Marquess of Crewe: Political positions

 More than ever before, the Liberal Party is on its trial as an engine for securing social reforms, – taxation, land, housing, etc. It has to resist the I.L.P. claim to be the only friend of the workers.
 Can it do this and attempt Home Rule as well?

-During the Liberal party crises of 1886, 1909–11, and 1916, he stayed loyal to the party.
+During the Liberal party crises of 1886, 1909–11, and 1916, Crewe stayed loyal to the party.
 He was also said to have acknowledged the damage the First World War did to liberalism.
-When he died James Gascoyne-Cecil, 4th Marquess of Salisbury described Crewe as "the best of the whig statesmen".
+When he died, the Tory Lord Salisbury described Crewe as "the best of the whig statesmen".
 One historian believed his whiggery was more temperamental than ideological.
-Reserved and stiff upper-lipped by nature he sought compromise by mediation attempting to negotiate a middle way.
+Reserved and stiff upper-lipped by nature, he sought compromise by mediation, attempting to negotiate a middle way.
 His meetings were often spontaneous and informal, but dominated by an aristocratic clique: Lloyd George recalled how in 1912 Crewe had tried at Deeside to resolve Ulster's longstanding problems with Bonar Law over a round of golf.